Refermionized theory of the edge modes of a fractional quantum Hall cloud: Applications

 As a first application of the refermionized Hamiltonian Eq.~\eqref{eq:fermion_hamiltonian}, we look at the broadening of the DSF that is well visible in Fig.~\ref{fig:Energy_DSF} and manifests as a progressive spreading of the energies with the angular momentum $l$ of the cloud.

-In order to get a simple picture of the underlying physics, we start by making the approximation of neglecting the interactions between fermions described by the last term of the Hamiltonian~\eqref{eq:fermion_hamiltonian}.
-This leaves us with a free fermion model of dispersion $\epsilon_l$ whose excitations consist of particle-hole pairs around the Fermi level, taken to be at $l_F=0$.
-Within this approximation, for a given value of the angular momentum $l$ of the excitation, the DSF has a flat profile in between the least and the most energetic excitations, whose energies are respectively equal to
+In order to get a simple picture of the underlying physics, we start by making the approximation of neglecting the interactions between fermions described by the last term of the Hamiltonian~\eqref{eq:fermion_hamiltonian}. { This approximation is well justified at low-energies/long-wavelengths, since the $\hat \rho^3$ term in Eq.~\eqref{eq:NLXLL_hamiltonian}, from a renormalization group perspective, has a smaller scaling dimension than the $(\partial_\theta\hat\rho)^2$ one~\cite{Dubail_PRB_2012,Fern_PRB_2018}.} This leaves us with a free fermion model of dispersion $\epsilon_l$ whose excitations { $\ket{l,n}$} consist of particle-hole pairs around the Fermi level, taken to be at $l_F=0$.
+Within this approximation, for a given value of the angular momentum $l$ of the excitation, the DSF { of Eq.~\eqref{eq_laughlin_projected_DSF} gets its contributions from single particle-hole excitations, since $\hat\rho_l$ annihilates a single particle-hole pair.
+At angular momentum $l$, there are $l$ such states: namely, $\ket{l,n}=\hat R^\dagger_{n+l} \hat R^{\vphantom{\dagger}}_{n}\ket{0}$ for $-l < n \leq 0$.
+In the free-fermion limit, on these single particle-hole states, $\left|\bra{0}\delta\hat{\rho}_l \ket{l,n}\right|^2=\nu$ and thus the DSF} has a flat profile { (not shown here)} in between { the states with the smallest and largest excitation energies, which (due to the concavity of $\epsilon_l$) are $\ket{-}=\hat R^\dagger_{1} \hat R^{\vphantom{\dagger}}_{-l+1}\ket{0}$ and $\ket{+}=\hat R^\dagger_{l} \hat R^{\vphantom{\dagger}}_{0}\ket{0}$ respectively.
+The DSF can thus be explicitly written as